poku-e/ZenPane/README.md

 # Zenpane

 Zenpane is a macOS personal dashboard built with SwiftUI.
-It combines task planning, weather, notes, and motivational context into a single floating glassmorphic workspace designed for day-to-day personal use.
+It combines task planning, weather, notes, and motivational context into a single glassmorphic workspace designed for day-to-day personal use.

 The app is intentionally lightweight: one primary dashboard window, local persistence through `UserDefaults`/`AppStorage`, and a compact native macOS surface that can stay open throughout the day.
 It is structured as a personal command center rather than a traditional multi-window productivity suite.